-You must also not disclose confidential information about a game or event to anyone
+You must also not disclose confidential information about a game or event to anyone unless that person has a legitimate business need for the information.

 2.12 Dealing with Customers

 We achieve an ongoing competitive advantage and long-term relationships with our customers by ensuring that our reputation for quality service, ethical behaviour and integrity remains intact.
 We compete vigorously but fairly, while complying with our legal and ethical obligations.